petitnau/algoml/contracts/voting/README.md

 Delete delete() {}
 ```

-The `delete` function can be called at any round after `vote_end`, only by the creator of the contract.
-To call the function, they must send a close transaction of both the `vote_token` and the ALGOs from the escrow account to their account.
-Once called, the contract is deleted (as indicated by the `Delete` modifier).
+The clause can be executed at any round after `vote_end`, and only by the creator of the contract.
+Further, the clause requires a close transaction of both the `vote_token` and the ALGOs from the escrow account to their account.
+The `Delete` modifier causes the contract to be deleted upon the execution of the clause.

-# Disclaimer
+## Disclaimer

 The project is not audited and should not be used in a production environment.